Merauder: Reformation

 In 2007, vocalist Jorge Rosado formed his own version of the band.
 Guitarist Anthony Muccini publicly opposed Rosado's use of the name Merauder, though Muccini himself is not an original member, having replaced the original guitarist, "Karate" Chris Bozeth.

 In 2008, the band announced completion of a new studio album recorded at Big Blue Meenie studios in Jersey City, New Jersey, and embarked on headline tours through Europe, Japan, and the U.S. The band also finished touring with the Haunted and the Agonist.
 A new album titled God Is I was released June 19, 2009, in Europe and August 11, 2009, through Regain Records.
 Although there were many difficulties with the European release, Regain has sent the copies only to Germany, Switzerland, Austria and the Netherlands.

 In December 2009, Merauder toured around Europe with Entombed and Devious.
 Their last show was at Eindhoven's Metal Meeting, where they shared the stage with Satyricon, Nile and Legion of the Damned.

 In May the band went on a tour around the US West Coast (including a festival in Las Vegas with Donnybrook and Grave Maker) and Mexico.
 In August they joined This is Hardcore festival in Philadelphia, along with Bane, Cro-Mags, Sheer Terror, Death Before Dishonor and more.

 In February 2011, a fan-made video for the song "Until" surfaced online featuring Rosado and Smerdon.

 In the summer of 2018, Merauder returned to Europe for a full tour with UK metal/hardcore band Climate of Fear, featuring Rosado and longtime bassist Kevin Mahon and members of Climate of Fear filling in.
 After several years of low activity, Merauder frontman Jorge Rosado brought on longtime friend Gabe “Biggz” Saldivar — bassist and businessman — to help breathe new life into the band.
-The revitalized Merauder has begun announcing an exciting run of festival appearances for 2025, including headlining slots at More Reality Hardcore Festival (Ontario, Canada), Ain’t Like You (Germany), Super Bowl of Hardcore (France), and This Is Hardcore 2025 (Philadelphia, PA).
+The revitalized Merauder announced a run of festival appearances for 2025, including headlining slots at More Reality Hardcore Festival (Ontario, Canada), Ain’t Like You (Germany), Super Bowl of Hardcore (France), and This Is Hardcore 2025 (Philadelphia, PA).

-Momentum continued to build with early announcements for 2026, which will see Merauder performing at FYA Fest 12 (Orlando, FL), Pitfest 2026 (Netherlands), Alcatraz Festival (Belgium), and several more dates yet to be revealed.
+Momentum continued to build with early announcements for 2026, which will see Merauder performing at FYA Fest 12 (Orlando, FL), Pitfest 2026 (Netherlands), Abyss Festival (Switzerland), Alcatraz Festival (Belgium), Sound & Fury, Reign & Fury (Portugal), Hardcore in the 914 Fest (NYC) and several more dates yet to be revealed.
 In tandem with these live announcements, Merauder underwent several lineup changes.
 In late September, the band welcomed Ely Castillo (formerly of Bitter End, currently of Hardside) on drums.
 Soon after, longtime guitarist Patrick Conley was released after joining the band in 2021.
-His replacement, announced in early October, is renowned guitarist Marc Rizzo, known for his work with Soulfly and Ill Niño.

-With a refreshed lineup and renewed energy, Merauder has confirmed plans to enter the studio and release new music in 2026.
+His replacement, announced in early October, is guitarist Marc Rizzo, known for his work with Soulfly and Ill Niño.
+The new lineup was reported to enter the studio and release new music in 2026.